Ingemark/roesc/README.md

 The meaning of attributes is the following:
 - process-id: mandatory; an id of the escalation process, usually one escalation process per restaurantname,
 - action: mandatory; "start" or "stop",
-- channel: mandatory; currently must be "phone",
+- channel: mandatory; "phone" or "email",
 - at: (Unix epoch) time when the notification should be sent,
 - phone-number: "full-format" phone number which to call.